tus/tusd/docs/usage-package.md

 ## Implementing own storages

 The tusd server is built to be as flexible as possible and to allow the use of different upload storage mechanisms.
-B

 If you have different requirements, you can build your own storage backend which will save the files to a remote FTP server or similar.
 Doing so is as simple as implementing the [`tusd.DataStore`](https://godoc.org/github.com/tus/tusd/pkg/#DataStore) interface and using the new struct in the [configuration object](https://godoc.org/github.com/tus/tusd/pkg/#Config).
 Please consult the documentation about detailed information about the required methods.